re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/UBLOX_on_Arduino.md

 # Notes:

-* Turns out you are limited by what messages can be read via the Arduino only PUBX (Proprietary UBX Messages) messages can be read by the Arduino.
-This data is much similar to that provided by NMEA.
-I do believe it is formated differently to iincrease transmission speed

 * BBR
     * need to know max time BBR can last and if Arduino does in fact recharge it